ozancaglayan/python-emotiv/README.md

 Unmaintained as of January 2015
 -------------

+**Please do not e-mail me for questions about this project.
+I no longer develop it, nor test or use it on Emotiv devices.
+I don't work in this field anymore.
+Thanks!**

 python-emotiv is an open-source library to acquire data from Emotiv EPOC headset.
 Although Emotiv recently provided 32-bit SDK for Linux, we have chosen to use the reverse-engineered protocol as the code will be finally deployed